BPresseisen/liri-node-app/README.md

 **Q5: Who maintains and contributes to the project?**

 *A5: The **liri.js** app is solely maintained and contributed to by its project-repository owner.
 It is enhanced, modified, or altered in any way at their discretion.
 Feedback is welcomed--especially in the form of artist/bands, songs, and movie title recommendations!!
 Thanks for your interest.*

+Here are some screen-shots/examples of the **liri.js** app in action